Benjamin-Tomkins/CV/README.md

 #### <a name="About"></a>About :

-I used to write things <a href="https://patentimages.storage.googleapis.com/5a/83/c8/eb2fdf603fb63d/US20070288410A1.pdf">`like this`</a>, and <a href="https://patentimages.storage.googleapis.com/41/67/07/4e40fcfb69e406/US7340060.pdf">`like this`</a>
+I used prototype things you can touch, and to write things <a href="https://patentimages.storage.googleapis.com/5a/83/c8/eb2fdf603fb63d/US20070288410A1.pdf">`like this`</a>, and <a href="https://patentimages.storage.googleapis.com/41/67/07/4e40fcfb69e406/US7340060.pdf">`this`</a>; As a recent Makers graduate (click the top logo), I've started transitioning my skills into the virtual world of software and OOP like stuff.
-Personable candidate with strong quantitative, analytical and problem-solving skills, derived from a Biomedical Engineering/AI Consulting background - with 18 years conceptual innovation and prototyping experience.
-Currently enrolled in the London Makers Academy, to expand and develop my range of solutions to include professional software development.

 #### <a name="Projects"></a>Projects :